 Register for course NWRW3590.
 Enrollment is on a first come, first served basis; registrations are processed in the order in which they are received.
 Once you have registered for a workshop, you must notify the School of Writing office of your three salon choices by emailing email@example.com or calling 212.229.5611.
 Early registration is advised, as both workshops and salons fill up and enrollment limits will not be overridden.
 Tuition and registration fee must be paid in full when you register.
 (See information on withdrawal and refund policy below.
 Withdrawal notice must be received by May 25 to qualify for a refund.)

 If you need advisement or help with registration, contact the School of Writing at firstname.lastname@example.org or 212.229.5611.

 Please note that matriculated students in any degree program of The New School who wish to apply the Summer Writers Colony toward their degree requirements must obtain permission from an academic advisor before registering.

-First select the workshop of your choice from the three classes below.
-Then, after you've registered for your workshop, choose one literary salon for each week and email your choices to email@example.com.
+First select a workshop from the three classes below.
+After you've registered for your workshop, choose one literary salon for each week and email your choices to email@example.com.

 NWRW3590 Section A (Poetry) Noncredit, General Credit

 NWRW3590 Section B (Nonfiction) Noncredit, General Credit

 NWRW3590 Section C (Fiction) Noncredit, General Credit